Best Places To Stay In Eryri | Snowdonia and North Wales!

 Whilst nearby the coastline between Barmouth and Aberdyfi offers beautiful beaches and walks along the Welsh coast!

-Maybe combine a stay at somewhere like The Old Vicarage in Corris with a village like ours - Trefriw - in the north of the park for a perfect two-centre holiday itinerary!
+Maybe combine a stay here at somewhere like The Old Vicarage in Corris with a location such as Trefriw - our village - in the north of Eryri | Snowdonia National Park for the perfect twin-centre holiday!

 Dolgellau